mhackeras/Cat-Tinder/README.md

 Now it's just displaying the id.

 Using image endpoint just returned info for the image.
 Probably needed to use the image_id to fetch the extra info but ran out of time mostly.

+Also one more thing I would do, is use redux or any state management.